 7. Limited Knowledge

 As we were putting out cookies for Santa on Christmas Eve, I accidentally dropped one.
 “No problem,” I said, picking it up and dusting it off before placing it back on the plate.

 He shot me a look.
 “So he knows if I’ve been bad or good, but he doesn’t know the cookie fell on the floor?”

 From an article on the Woolacombe Bay Hotel in Devon, England: “Their three-night Christmas break includes a packed program of family entertainment, a crèche, excellent cuisine, and a visit from Satan.”

-Check out these 14 Christmas Traditions from Around the World!
+Don’t miss these 14 Christmas traditions from around the world.

 9. Quick Cleanup

 Unexpected guests were on the way, and my mother, an impeccable housekeeper, rushed around straightening up.
 She put my father and brother to work cleaning the guest bathroom.
 Later, when she went to inspect it, she was surprised that the once-cluttered room had been tidied up so quickly.
 Then she saw the note on the closed shower curtains.
 It read “Thank you for not looking in the bathtub.”